serverless/components/README.md

 $ npm i -g serverless
 ```

 After installation, use the `init` command to install a Serverless Components Template, which contains Components as well as boilerplate code, to get you started quickly.
+User `serverless registry` to see the
+available feature components.
 An easy starting point is the Express.js Component:

 ```shell
 serverless init express-starter